-If you’re facing criminal charges, you will likely start hearing a lot of legal jargon as your case moves forward.
-A presentence investigation report, also known as a PSI report, is just one legal concept you will be hearing about until your case is over.
-So why is a PSI ordered and what does the presentence investigation process involve?
-Here’s what you should know about the PSI report as your case gets started.
+If you’re facing criminal charges, you will likely start hearing a lot of legal jargon as your case progresses.
+A presentence investigation report, also known as a PSI report, is just one legal concept you will hear about until your case is over.
+So why is a PSI ordered, and what does the presentence investigation process involve?
+As your case gets started, here’s what you should know about the presentence report.

 What Is a PSI Report?